 An HSM cluster is a logical construct in which multiple HSMs (or virtual HSMs) respond to the same set of applications.
 Clustering HSMs lets you manage different HSMs as one group.
 For example, an administrator can send firmware updates and settings changes to a cluster of HSMs, and can temporarily bring an HSM in a cluster offline for system maintenance or updates without affecting the service: the other HSMs in the cluster handle the workload.

 You can also cluster virtual HSMs, where several instances of an HSM are hosted on the same device so that each instance performs a dedicated service.
 The virtual HSMs in this case are clustered and controlled as a group to handle the same workloads.
 Using a virtualization solution with an intuitive GUI makes the process even easier.

 System health through monitoring and alerting

 Data should inform decision-making, especially in cybersecurity.
 One of the best ways of gathering data to make informed decisions about your security infrastructure is through monitoring and alerting.
 In the past, administrators had to manage HSMs separately and in-person.
-This lack of efficiency was what spurred Futurex to develop an infrastructure management solution that allowed users to manage and monitor entire groups of devices remotely and in real time.
+Now, there are infrastructure management solutions that allow users to manage and monitor entire groups of devices remotely and in real time.

 A monitoring and alerting platform is a crucial part of a healthy cryptographic infrastructure.
 Deploying the right cryptographic management solution should both centralize your infrastructure and allow you to monitor it as a whole, defining the parameters by which you’ll be alerted to specific types of activity.
 As far as a monitoring engine goes, the more granular, the better.
 System access attempts, command counts, processing throughput, and even device temperature are things to look for.